About Us

 Who We Are

 Hubbard House is a full-service certified domestic violence center serving Duval and Baker counties.
 Our core services include an emergency shelter, an Outreach Center, a 24/7 Domestic Violence Hotline, and much more.
-Hubbard House has answered more than 135,000 hotline calls and sheltered more than 155,000 victims of domestic violence and their children in our life-saving and life-changing 47-year history.
+Hubbard House has answered more than 139,000 hotline calls and served more than 159,500 victims of domestic violence and their children in our life-saving and life-changing 48-year history.
 The agency’s impact can be measured in suffering spared, lives liberated, and tragic deaths avoided right here in our local community.
 A path to safety begins with a confidential call to our 24/7 Domestic Violence Hotline, available by phone at (904) 354-3114 or by text at (904) 210-3698.

 Our History